profile picture

 English Spanish

-When purchasing a home, a 20% down payment is usually the standard.
-Since the liability for the lender is often only the difference between the home value and the sum outstanding on the loan, the 20% adds a nice cushion against the costs of foreclosure, selling the home again, and typical value variationsin the event a purchaser is unable to pay.
+A 20% down payment is usually the standard when buying a house.
+The lender's liability is often only the remainder between the home value and the sum due on the loan, so the 20% supplies a nice buffer against the costs of foreclosure, reselling the home, and natural value variations on the chance that a borrower doesn't pay.

-Banks were accepting down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
-How does a lender handle the added risk of the low down payment?
-The answer is Private Mortgage Insurance or PMI.
-This supplemental plan protects the lender if a borrower doesn't pay on the loan and the worth of the home is lower than the loan balance.
+The market was working with down payments as low as 10, 5 and often 0 percent during the mortgage boom of the last decade.
+A lender is able to endure the increased risk of the low down payment with Private Mortgage Insurance or PMI.
+PMI guards the lender in the event a borrower is unable to pay on the loan and the worth of the property is lower than what the borrower still owes on the loan.

-Because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and many times isn't even tax deductible, PMI can be expensive to a borrower.
-Unlike a piggyback loan where the lender consumes all the costs, PMI is beneficial for the lender because they collect the money, and they get the money if the borrower defaults.
+PMI can be costly to a borrower because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and many times isn't even tax deductible.
+Contradictory to a piggyback loan where the lender consumes all the deficits, PMI is beneficial for the lender because they acquire the money, and they get the money if the borrower doesn't pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a home owner refrain from paying PMI?
+How can a homeowner keep from bearing the expense of PMI?

-With the employment of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-The law promises that, upon request of the homeowner, the PMI must be released when the principal amount reaches only 80 percent.
-So, wise homeowners can get off the hook sooner than expected.
+The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
+Wise home owners can get off the hook sooner than expected.
+The law promises that, at the request of the homeowner, the PMI must be abandoned when the principal amount reaches only 80 percent.

-Since it can take countless years to arrive at the point where the principal is only 20% of the initial amount of the loan, it's necessary to know how your home has increased in value.
-After all, any appreciation you've accomplished over time counts towards abolishing PMI.
-So why should you pay it after your loan balance has fallen below the 80% mark?
-Despite the fact that nationwide trends indicate plunging home values, realize that real estate is local.
-Your neighborhood may not be adopting the national trends and/or your home might have gained equity before things settled down.
+It can take many years to arrive at the point where the principal is only 20% of the original amount of the loan, so it's essential to know how your home has grown in value.
+After all, any appreciation you've accomplished over the years counts towards abolishing PMI.
+So what's the reason for paying it after the balance of your loan has fallen below the 80% mark?
+Your neighborhood may not be adopting the national trends and/or your home could have secured equity before things calmed down, so even when nationwide trends indicate plummeting home values, you should understand that real estate is local.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a tough thing to know.
-It is an appraiser's job to keep up with the market dynamics of their area.
+An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
+As appraisers, it's our job to know the market dynamics of our area.
 At The August Group Inc., we know when property values have risen or declined.
-We're experts at pinpointing value trends in St Louis, Saint Louis County and surrounding areas.
-Faced with data from an appraiser, the mortgage company will often eliminate the PMI with little effort.
-At that time, the homeowner can relish the savings from that point on.
+We're masters at determining value trends in St Louis, Saint Louis County and surrounding areas.
+Faced with information from an appraiser, the mortgage company will usually remove the PMI with little anxiety.
+At which time, the homeowner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: